 The plan was to drive at full rally speeds and style but observing urban speed restrictions.
 In testing, we soon discovered the ‘Granny’ was quite happy towing the little Sprite at 100mph on scarcely populated roads at very unsociable hours.
 We would have one driver, one navigator and the third man getting some ‘kip’ in the back.
 As he was to be many times during this event, Martin Lumley was invaluable with regard to the methodology we had to employ and he had good credentials.
 He held at that time the world record for towing a caravan at speed – 134mph – with a modified 3.4 Jaguar and a Sprite Musketeer.
 One of his very useful ideas was just how to manage the rota for driving.
 We had worked it out our way but Martin was adamant we had it wrong – we must sleep, navigate and then drive.

 The question of fuel raised its head of course as we drank it fairly quickly and travelling through the night we would likely need to re-fuel.
 All night stations on the coastal route were not a feature in 1982!
-We therefore obtained four 20ltr Jerry cans and extended the range somewhat.
-If we had ever got hit up the back-side we would have probably landed on the moon but our theory was the caravan would absorb the impact.
-Thankfully we never had to put that one to the test.
+We therefore obtained four 20ltr Jerry cans and extended the range somewhat – if we had ever been hit up the back-side we would have probably landed on the moon but our theory was the caravan would absorb the impact.
+Thankfully, we never had to put that one to the test.

 “Amazingly, I had also got an agreement with ‘Little Chef’ to sponsor our meals if we promised to carry their decals, park prominently at their sites and use them every where we reasonably could”